 Interviews

-Several interviews conducted by different digital and print media throughout my artistic career as a photographer.
+Different digital and print media have conducted several interviews throughout my artistic career as a photographer.

-Exhibitions by Cuban photographer Waldo Alexander Arias at different galleries, a site for share his art with the world.
+Cuban photographer Waldo Alexander Arias has exhibited at various galleries, providing a platform for sharing his art with the world.

 based on The Indian Ruins